Kia Engine Oil Change

 Procedure

-- Park the vehicle on level ground or drive it up on ramps.
-Set the emergency parking brakes and set the shifter in the PARK position.
+- Park the vehicle on level ground or drive it up ramps.
+Set the emergency parking brakes and shifter to the PARK position.

 - Open the hood by pulling the hood release under the dashboard.

-- Remove Drain Plug & Drain Oil.
-The early Kias had an access hole where you could drain the oil and remove the filter.
-Specific Kia models don’t have access holes, so you will need to remove the 10 mm bolts and pull down the skid panel to remove the oil filter and drain plug.
+- Remove the Drain Plug and drain the oil.
+Early Kias had an access hole to drain the oil and remove the filter.
+Specific Kia models don’t have access holes, so you must remove the 10 mm bolts and pull down the skid panel to remove the oil filter and drain plug.

-- Loosen oil drain bolt – Locate the drain plug and remove the bolt.
-Use a 17 mm socket to remove this bolt by turning it counterclockwise.
-Once you break the bolt loose, you can use your hands to remove the bolt.
+- Loosen oil drain bolt—Locate the drain plug and remove the bolt.
+Use a 17 mm socket to turn the bolt counterclockwise.
+Once you break the bolt loose, you can use your hands to remove it.
 Make sure to have the oil pan under the oil drain hole.

 - Remove and replace the oil filter.
 Locate the oil filter.
 In the following picture, the oil filter stands out as red.